Skip to content

 Wednesday–Sunday: 09:00 – 16:00 (winter schedule)

-The first sector includes technical installations and rural workshops from the 18th – 20th centuries, which display the traditional techniques of wood and iron working, obtaining the gold, wool canvas, clay, stone working, cereals milling and obtaining the edible oil.
-The second sector contains traditional rural households representative for distinct ethnographic areas from Transylvania, comprising constructions dating from the 17th – 20th centuries, equipped with the entire necessary household inventory.
-Three of the most beautiful wood churches in Transylvania are preserved in “Romulus Vuia” National Ethnographic Park: the church in Cizer, Sălaj county, built in 1773 by Nicola Ursu (Horea); the church in Chiraleş, Bistriţa Năsăud county, 17th century and the church in Petrindu, Sălaj county, dated 1612.
+The first sector includes technical installations and peasant workshops dating from the 18th – 20th centuries, which illustrate the traditional techniques of wood and iron processing, gold getting, wool fabrics processing, clay and stone processing, cereals crushing and obtaining the edible oil.
+The second sector contains traditional peasant households representative for distinct ethnographic areas in Transylvania, including constructions dating from the 17th and 20th centuries, equipped with the whole necessary household inventory.